Tradie Talk Translator: Your Guide to Building & Renovation Lingo

 Shadowline

-A recessed gap between surfaces for a sleek, contemporary look.
+A small recessed gap between surfaces that creates a defined, contemporary finish.

 Soft Close